syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Getting-Started.md

 The invoice document appears like the following image after drawing the table to the page.

 ![](Getting-Started_images/Getting-Started_img14.png)
-{:.image }

-### Addthe summary and footer to the invoice
+### Add the summary and footer to the invoice

 Now, with the layout result of the grid, you can add some notes such as total due and other lines following the grid.
 In this example, as displayed in the image, add those text-lines following the fourth and fifth column of the grid.
 The following code explains the same.

 {% highlight c# %}

 [C#]

 //Calculates the position of the fourth column by adding their widths.